-The National Institute of Mental Health states approximately one in five adults in America will experience a mental health challenge each year, with depression being the most commonly diagnosed condition.
+The National Institute of Mental Health reports that about one in every five adults in the U.S. faces a mental health challenge each year, with depression being the most common.

 11 Free Mental Health Services Near Me